File in C++

 int main() {

-ifstream file("hh.txt"); //Opening the file for reading
+ifstream file("hh.txt"); // Open the file in read mode

 string line;